agh-glk/pydic/docs/source/PyDic.rst

 PyDic - Single dictionary API
 =============================

 PyDic class is the most low-level API access to the dictionaries.
 It is responsible for reading a single path with PyDic format dictionary.

 .. autoclass:: pydic.PyDic

 Word identification namespace
 -----------------------------

-PyDic internally uses identificators (which are of integer type, numbered from 1 to total number of words).
+PyDic internally uses identificators (which are of `PyDicId` type, numbered from 1 to total number of words).
 If you need to exactly identify a given inflectional vector this is what you need to use.
 However  dictionary can also be queried in simplified way, that is without using those internal identificators.
 There is a method naming convention that can help you distinguish which metods are ID-based and which one will simply take any word form (unicode) as an argument.
 All methods starting with
 ``word_`` prefix need as an argument a unicode string (a word) and will return also list of unicodes.
 Other methods starts with ``id_`` prefix means that you will query dictionary using internal identificator.